HaroldMurcia/FaceMaskDetector/README.md

 cd FaceMaskDetector
 ```

-2. Ensure that you have all the required libraries used in facemask.py.
-In case a library is missing, download it using pip, by typing this on your Command Prompt:
+2. Ensure that you have all the required libraries used in facemask.py. and train.py In case a library is missing, download it using pip, by typing this on your Command Prompt:
 ```
-pip install 'library name'
+pip3 install 'library name'
 ```
 Replace 'library-name' by the name of the library to be downloaded.

+Use python 3.8

 3. Run facemask.py by typing the following command on your Command Prompt:
 ```